Thunderbolts*: Home media

-In the United States, Thunderbolts* debuted at No. 1 on the Circana VideoScan combined DVD and Blu-ray sales chart, as well as the dedicated Blu-ray and 4K Ultra HD charts, for the week ended August 2.
+In the United States, Thunderbolts* placed tenth on Fandango at Home's digital sales and rentals chart for 2025 and ranked fourth on the platform's Top 5 Action Movies of 2025 list.
+On physical media, Thunderbolts* debuted at No. 1 on the Circana VideoScan combined DVD and Blu-ray sales chart, as well as the dedicated Blu-ray and 4K Ultra HD charts, for the week ended August 2.
 High-definition formats accounted for 74% of first-week sales, with 35% from regular Blu-ray and 39% from 4K Ultra HD editions.
 The film remained at No. 1 on the Circana VideoScan combined DVD and Blu-ray chart and the dedicated Blu-ray chart for the week ended August 9.
 In its second week, high-definition formats accounted for 62% of total unit sales, with 43% from regular Blu-ray (up 8 points from the first week) and 19% from 4K Ultra HD editions (down 20 points), causing it to move to No. 2 on the 4K Ultra HD disc chart.
 For the week ended August 16, Thunderbolts* moved to No. 3 on the combined DVD and Blu-ray chart after two weeks at No. 1, while remaining No. 2 on both the dedicated Blu-ray and 4K Ultra HD charts.
 High-definition formats accounted for 74% of total unit sales that week, with 35% from regular Blu-ray and 39% from 4K Ultra HD editions.
-For August 2025, Thunderbolts* was the second top-selling physical-media title on Circana's VideoScan chart.
-Although the film's disc release on July 29 meant a significant portion of initial sales occurred in July, combined July–August sales were sufficient to secure the No. 2 spot for August.
-Its performance also placed the film at No. 4 on the year-to-date disc sales chart through August 2025.
+Through October 2025, the film ranked fourth in year-to-date disc sales on Circana's chart.
+It ranked fifth on the Top Selling Titles on Disc (DVD and Blu-ray combined) of 2025, according to Circana.
+Thunderbolts* recorded a sales index of 38.03 relative to the year's top-selling title.
+Blu-ray formats accounted for 68% of total unit sales, including a 30% share from 4K Ultra HD.
+The film also placed fourth on the Top Selling Blu-ray Discs of 2025 and tenth on the Top Selling 4K Ultra HD Blu-rays of 2025.